W. Alexander is a published author passionate about literary fiction. His work weaves philosophical and ethical themes.

-He loves literature focused on the existential, and his writing is directly influenced by many modernist authors: Franz Kafka, Ernest Hemingway, T.S.
+He loves literature focused on the existential, and his writing is directly influenced by the modernist authors: Franz Kafka, Ernest Hemingway, T.S.
 Eliot, Fyodor Dostoevsky, J.R.R.
 Tolkien (his favorite), C.S.
 Lewis, and F.Scott Fitzgerald.
 Other writers who influence his work are J.K.
 Rowling, Jonathan Swift, Issac Asimov, Bernard Cornwell, and Victor Hugo.
 And of course, Voltaire, the man rightly distinguished from all others, who W. Alexander considers history and literature’s most influential person.

 W. Alexander is earning a BS: English and Writing: Creative Writing with a Minor in History from Liberty University; the degree will be completed in 2021.
 He previously studied a BA in History: Western Civilization.